 HOW DO WE KEEP PROJECTS ON TRACK?
-IT’S THE VALUE, STUPID
+IT’S ALL ABOUT VALUE!

 THE CHALLENGE OF MONITORING AND TRACKING INITIATIVES

-The real magic happens when delivery milestones and benefit milestones are interlocked, for example as finish to start dependencies.
-Delay in the completion of the predecessor initiative or task will have a knock-on effect for the commencement of the successor benefit.
-And with many initiatives this all becomes complicated to manage without a specialist project management tool.
+The real magic happens when delivery milestones and benefit plans are in lockstep, for example, as finish to start dependencies.
+A delay in completing a predecessor initiative or task has a knock-on effect on starting the successor benefit.
+With many initiatives, this all becomes complicated to manage without a specialist strategic execution management tool.

-Delays, a rise in costs or a decrease in the planned or forecast amount of linked benefits all have consequences.
-They all adversely affect the achievement of targets and goals and the true value of an initiative (See Scenario Planning: the right tool for the job).
+A rise in delivery costs or schedule delay are likely to have a negative impact benefits realisation and the true value of initiatives (See Scenario Planning: the right tool for the job).

 IT’S ALL ABOUT VALUE FOR MONEY

-The Value Equation shows that there are five ways to improve value for money (VfM) from an initiative based on benefit and cost as follows:
+The Value Equation shows that there are five ways to improve value for money (VfM) from an initiative based on benefit and cost:

 - Benefits stay the same, cost decreases, therefore value increases.

 - Benefits increase, costs stay the same, therefore value increases.

 - Costs increase but benefits increase more, therefore value increases.